itssjustaiden/hax/README.md

-# MADE BY AIDEN
-### Some of these aren't mine, but most of them are.
+# Some of these aren't mine, but most of them are.